jtrix72/jtrix72/README.md

-- 👋 Hi, I’m @jtrix72
+Hi,

-Hi ,
-I'm and infrastructure enginner.
+I'm an infrastructure engineer.
 This space is primarily used for my IAC work.

 With regards,
 J